NeonCodes/Qrcodechallenge/README-template.md

 ### Continued development
 I realised while I got HTML basics mostly covered, I still need to work more on CSS(especially the box model and more flexbox)

+### Acknowledgements
+Thank you to the Frontend Mentor users who left feedback in my first solution:

 ### Useful resources

 - [Microsoft Edge](the search engine)- This helped me, along with Copilot, to find solutions to simpler coding problems:  line breaks(1st solution submitted),Css basic reset